 But it is possible to control these costs and keep your grocery bills more manageable.
 The U.S Department of Agriculture’s “Thrifty Plan” for food budgeting says a two-person household can eat a nutritionally balanced diet for just $385 per month.
 And there's no reason your diet can't be tasty and exciting, too, whatever your home income.

 One of the easiest ways to manage your overall spending is to follow the 50-20-30 budgeting and personal finance system.
 That’s when you spend 50 percent of your monthly take-home pay on necessary and usually fixed living expenses, like housing, debt payments and basic groceries; save and invest 20 percent; then use the remaining 30 percent for flexible costs, including restaurant meals and takeout.

-According to the Bureau of Labor Statistics, the average American household spends between 12 to 13.6 percent of its income on groceries and food outside the home.
+According to the Bureau of Labor Statistics, the average American household spends between 12 and 13.6% of its income on food and on groceries outside the home.
 But when it comes to what you spend on groceries, you don’t have to be average.

 Ultimately, the right amount of money to allocate for your grocery budget and your other food expenses is up to you — and hinges on how much you want to spend on other expenses.
 It helps to take in the big picture and figure out how much you should be spending each month overall.
 For example, your restaurants, happy hours and other “fun” food expenses could conceivably take up 30 percent of your take-home pay.
 But then you’d have nothing left for clothing, entertainment, gifts, or travel.

-If you’re not quite sure where to start, but want to save, aim to scale back your food expenses by 1 or 2 percent at first—then make adjustments as needed.
+If you’re not quite sure where to start but want to save, aim to scale back your food expenses by 1 or 2% at first and then make adjustments as needed.

 To trim your food costs and save money on food, keep these tips in mind: